-8. Assessment of [effects and] impacts on the biological environment and proposed Mitigation
+8. Assessment of effects and impacts on the biological environment and proposed Mitigation

-Provide a detailed description and evaluation of potential impacts and Environmental Effects of the proposed operation ] and alternatives considered in section 3.7 [which could degrade the current function of] [to the biological environment components identified in section 5 in the mine site and the Impact Areas.
-Consider impacts and effects that could happen during the entire lifespan of the project i.e. construction/development (pre-commissioning), operational and Decommissioning phases and following Closure of the site.
+Provide a detailed description and evaluation of the sufficiency of available information on potential Environmental Impacts and Environmental Effects including Cumulative Environmental Effects of the proposed operation and a summary of the environmental management measures to Mitigate Environmental Impacts and residual effects, [Alt.1 [[Mitigation hierarchy measures to avoid, reduce and Mitigate the effects caused by the project],] [Alt.2 [Measures taken to avoid, reduce and Mitigate effects, including alternatives[ [and the extent to which any potential Environmental Impacts and effects may occur in areas under a State’s national jurisdiction]] and alternatives considered in section 3.7 to the biological environment components identified in section 5 in the Contract Area, the mine site and the Impact Area, with special regard to the Impact and Preservation Reference Zones.
+Consider Environmental Impacts and Environmental Effects that could happen during the entire lifespan of the project i.e. construction/development (pre-commissioning), operational and Decommissioning phases and following Closure of the site.
 The potential for accidental events and natural hazards should be considered.